DocSkellington/SkellEngine/README.md

     * On draw:
       * Render
   * System?
 Map on its own (with render, update, collisions' tester, ...)?
 Map on its own with utilities to retrieve the tiles seen (for graphics) and check if a position is inside an object (+ return type and properties if yes)?
+  * Storing:
+    * Must be able to retrieve the correct tileset and tile from the ID
+    * Does not draw invisible tiles
+    * Must draw with the correct opacity!
+    * Must draw animations
 * Documentation:
   * Update Dependencies and Building
   * Add default values